Gold City: 1980s

+Gold City was originally known as The Christianairs, based in Mississippi.
 The Alabama-based Christian group was renamed Gold City in Dahlonega, Georgia at midnight on New Year’s Day in 1980, composed of tenor Bob Oliver, lead Jerry Ritchie, baritone Ken Trussell, and bass Dallas Gilliland.
 Bass Tim Riley replaced Gilliland as the permanent bass singer in July of that same year.
 The group appeared on the main stage of the National Quartet Convention in October 1981.
 Pianist Garry Jones joined the group one month prior to the convention.
 In 1982, tenor Brian Free came on board and lead Ivan Parker joined in 1983.
 This group of men formed a consistent core that remained together until the end of 1993.
 Original owner Floyd Beck died in 1984, resulting in the group ownership being shared equally by Tim Riley, Ivan Parker, Garry Jones and Brian Free.
 During this transition, the group relocated to Gadsden, Alabama.
 Jeff Hullender joined the group in 1984 as bass guitar player.
 Mike LeFevre joined in 1985 to sing the baritone part, replacing Jerry Ritchie.